 Today marks the first-ever International Squalane Day, a celebration of scientific innovation, sustainability, and efficacy that is based on our game-changing sugarcane-based squalane.

 As Global President of Biossance, I’m proud of all the work we’ve done with our parent company Amyris to bring this groundbreaking innovation to the forefront of the industry-wide conversation.
-In the past, clinical results versus environmental consciousness was an either/or equation, but squalane proves that the beauty industry can lean into both efficacy and sustainability.
+In the past, clinical results versus environmental consciousness was an either/or equation, but squalane proves that the beauty industry can lean into both efficacy

 Efficacy without compromise is the heart of everything we do.
 Biossance has set out to prove that consumers don’t need to compromise when it comes to their skincare.
 You can have the healthiest skin you’ve ever had, and still make a positive impact on the planet.